-The pool lies wthin the estate next to the golf clubhouse, approx. 80 m from Tempietto (4 min walk).
+The pool lies within the estate next to the golf clubhouse, approx. 80 m from Tempietto (4 min walk).

-The pool is open from the beginning of June to 15 September.
-In season it is closed on Tuesday and with bad weather.
+The pool is open from the beginning of June to 15 September (please consider that it might open later or close earlier if the weather is cold or rainy).
+It is closed on Tuesdays and with bad weather.

 The Veneto region has much to offer the visitor.
 Its ancient cities are rich in history and their magnificent architecture is renowned all over the world.
 Noble palaces, quiet cloisters and tranquil squares are alternated by bustling streets with elegant shops selling fine goods and colourful markets offering the local delicacies.